 EastEnders: Becca Swanson.
 An incredibly hot, manipulativePsycho Lesbian with an obsessive crush on Stacey Slater.
 Largely manipulated things from the sidelines and played a key role in the death of Stacey's husband, Bradley.
 Set herself up as Stacey's best friend, comforting her and driving a wedge between Stacey and her manic depressive mother, Jean with plenty of Les Yay between her and Stacey thrown into the mix.
 Then just as it looks as though Becca's plans are coming to fruition, Jean suddenly plucks up the courage to tell Stacey that Becca caused Bradley's death.
 Stacey slaps Becca who smashes Bradley's urn then just leaves without a fuss.
 She was a lot more interesting than a lot of antagonists on the show and was part of just about the only interesting plot they had at the time but both it and her just stayed in the background.
 It's like the writers deliberately thwart their own opportunities.
 They could have saved her for a fiery Christmas Day denouement.

 Ryder.
-He was introduced in season 4 as one of the newcomers to the glee club; however, unlike the others, he wasn't a bland expy of previous members, and had a very interesting character arc that the audience felt identified with, particularly being sexually assaulted by his babysitter at an early age (on the grounds that male statutory rape isn't represented as much as female on television).
+He was introduced in season 4 as one of the newcomers to the glee club; however, unlike the others, he wasn't a bland expy of previous members, and had a very interesting character arc that the audience felt identified with, particularly being sexually assaulted by his babysitter at an early age (on the grounds that male statutory rape isn't represented as much as female on television), and a storyline that seemed headed towards being paired with Unique.
 However, season 5 decides to shove him and his character development to the background and never speak of it again, instead choosing to put him in a Love Triangle with Marley and Jake for no adequately explained reason.

 Grey's Anatomy: Season 9 has Cristina befriend the attending Dr. Thomas (played by William Daniels), who is her new teacher.
 They don't get along at first, but she learns that she can learn a lot from him and she starts defrosting again.
 They engage in Snark-to-Snark Combat.
 Because of his age, his job is in jeopardy, so she tries to help him out only for him to die during a surgery.
 A devastated Cristina goes back to Seattle Grace.